Scooter Braun is being sued for $50million by his former business partner

 Elsewhere in his suit, Comisar claimed that Braun’s business partner David Bolno began courting him in 2016 by crediting Braun as “reigniting Calvin Klein underwear through a campaign with Justin Bieber and creating the Yeezy brand for Kanye West.”

-In response, Braun has launched a lawsuit of his own against Comisar, calling for “judicial intervention to end Peter’s unlawful, extortionate and opportunistic threats against him.”
+In response, Braun has brought a petition to compel arbitration to the Superior Court for the State of California calling for “judicial intervention to end Peter Comisar’s unlawful, extortionate and opportunistic threats against him.”

+One day I woke up to find out that a guy who took $5 million from us years ago with zero results has now read a headline of our success and has shown up out of the blue to ask for more money.
+Got to love a good opportunist.
+Unfortunately we don’t scare easy.
+Wish him well.

 Comisar said that because the two operations were in “direct conflict” with each other, his contract was nullified, and that in 2018 Braun stopped paying his salary.